shallot/ansible-playbooks/README.md

     ansible-playbook --ask-become-pass provision-localhost.yml

-By default, the tasks associated with [VirtualBox][virtualbox] are not run.
+By default, the tasks associated with the Vagrant providers of virtual machines are not run, because there are multiple options, typically [libvirt][libvirt] or [VirtualBox][virtualbox].

-One can either use the `--tags virtualbox` option to explicitly perform those, or run both the regular (`untagged`) and `virtualbox` tasks together:
+Some options come with eponymous example tags that invoke helper playbooks which in turn set those up.
+One can either use the option `--tags virtualbox` to explicitly perform those, or run both the regular (`untagged`) and `virtualbox` tasks together:

     ansible-playbook -K --tags untagged,virtualbox provision-localhost.yml